Visconti Park

 Visconti Park (Parco Visconteo in Italian) was the private park of the Visconti and Sforza families, lords, and dukes of Milan.
-Located in Lombardy, northern Italy, it extended between the Pavia Castle and the Pavia Charterhouse.
+Located in Lombardy, northern Italy, it extended between Pavia Castle and the Certosa di Pavia monastery.
 It covered an area of about 2200 ha and was encircled by walls about 25 km in length.
 It was founded in 1360 by Galeazzo II Visconti and enlarged by his son Gian Galeazzo.

-Its decay began in 1525 with the damages inflicted during the Battle of Pavia.
-Today, the park's area mainly serves agriculture purposes, while some portions are nature reserves.
+It was used for hunting and as a pleasure ground with various features.
+Its decay began in 1525 with the damages inflicted during the important Battle of Pavia, which was largely fought (by over 50,000 troops) inside the park.
+Today, the park's old area is mainly farmland, while some portions are nature reserves.

 The original park

-Visconti Park was part of the project of the Pavia Castle, built after 1361 by the decision of Galeazzo II Visconti.
+Visconti Park was part of the project of Pavia Castle, built after 1361 by the decision of Galeazzo II Visconti.
 The idea to reserve a large area north of the castle for the private leisure and hunting of the Visconti family goes back to the same period.
 About thirty years later, Gian Galeazzo Visconti added a further portion of land (Parco Nuovo, the New Park) to the first part (Parco Vecchio, the Old Park).
-With this extension, the park reached the Pavia Charterhouse, founded a few years before by the Visconti to host their family mausoleum, covering about 2200 ha.
+With this extension, the park reached the Certosa di Pavia ("Pavia Charterhouse"), founded at the end of the century by the Visconti to host their family mausoleum, covering about 2200 ha.

 The park was encircled by walls and accessible by gates.
 The total wall length along the park's perimeter was about 22 km.
 Manors, farmsteads, ponds with hydraulic arrangements, and pathways were built inside the park.
 The Mirabello Castle, the seat of the authority administering the park (Captain of the Park), was erected at its center.
 In some parts, the vegetation was designed for recreational purposes or to accommodate animal species.
 Elsewhere, the agricultural activities were similar to the areas external to the park.

-Visconti Park is considered an archetype of modern parks as an area set aside by local authorities and modified with landscape architecture techniques.
+Visconti Park is considered an archetype of modern parks as an area set aside by local authorities and modified with landscape architecture techniques; the famous park at Hesdin belonging to the counts of Anjou, followed by the Dukes of Burgundy, was rather earlier.
 In its hunting purposes, it compares to the English deer parks.
-The complex of Visconti Park, the Pavia Castle, and the Certosa di Pavia constitute the first example in Europe of a royal palace connected to an enclosed park with a private chapel and other buildings.
-The nearest example visible today is the Monza's royal villa and park, realized about four centuries later.
+The complex of Visconti Park, Pavia Castle, and the Certosa di Pavia constitute the first example in Europe of a royal palace connected to an enclosed park with a private chapel and other buildings.
+The nearest example visible today is Monza's royal villa and park, realized about four centuries later.